 faculty - research|

-Director of Life Science and Medicine Research; Professor of Bioengineering
+Director of Life Science and Medical Research; Professor of Bioengineering

 Winslow is also a professor in Northeastern’s College of Engineering, and holds appointments in the Khoury College of Computer Sciences and the Bouvé College of Health Sciences’ School of Clinical and Rehabilitation Sciences.